seenbuklee/CharMorph_Docs/docs/source/Custom Characters.rst

 The Barebasics of Prepping
 ------------
 Every character needs to be stripped down to the bare basics, then be built up again seperately, We can call this process 'prepping your character'.
-So we will apply the modifiers and rename it to 'ExampleHuman'
+So we will apply the modifiers and rename it to ``ExampleHuman``

 .. image:: images/characterfromscratch_images/(2).png
   :width: 720